IBM-Cloud/HybridBanking-Android/README.md

 5. Navigate to the directory where you extracted the zip file and choose that directory.
 Android Studio will now load and organize the project.
 6. Give it a minute or two for the import of the project to finish.
 If you see **Install build tools and sync project**, click it.

+Leave the project in Android Studio open.
+We are going to come back to it in a later step when we are adapting URLs and service credentials.

 ### Bluemix Mobile Backend

-Next, you will need to setup a Bluemix Mobile Backend application which will handle sending push notifications to the Android application.
+Next on our list is to create the Mobile Backend application on Bluemix.
+The backend handles sending push notifications to the Android application.

-1. Log into Bluemix
+1. Log into [Bluemix](http://www.bluemix.net) and go to the Dashboard.
 2. **CREATE APP** -> **Mobile** -> \<PickABackendName\> -> **Finish**
 3. Click on **Dashboard** -> select your app -> **IBM Push Notifications** -> **Set up Push**
 4. Open ANOTHER tab: https://console.developers.google.com/